Last updated: 12/11/23 | December 11th, 2023

 Tofo is home to many famous scuba diving spots known for sightings of big sea creatures.
 Whales, dolphins, whale sharks, and manta rays are all known to frequent the warm, nutrient-rich waters of Mozambique.

 You’re also unlikely to have to battle with other divers for the best sites.
-There are only a couple of diving outfits in Tofo, such as Tofo Scuba, which charges around $30 USD per tank.
+There are only a couple of diving outfits in Tofo, such as Tofo Scuba, which charges around 3,200 MZN per dive (includes rental gear).
 This means that if you spot a whale shark under the water, there won’t be hundreds of other tourists jumping in the water with you like in the Maldives and the Philippines.

 Tofo is the only beach destination I have ever visited where tourism actually appeared to be on the decline.
 Usually, I visit a beach and then find it’s completely ruined when I return a few years later, overrun with tourists.
 Mozambique is different for a few reasons, namely the difficulty of traveling there and the lack of general information available about it.